Historical Apoplexy · State Legislative Adaptations · Louisiana

 (i) The Legislature finds that Louisiana possesses one of the most

-crawfish, po'boys, beignets, and red beans and rice.
-This cuisine
+gumbo, jambalaya, crawfish, po'boys, beignets, and red beans and

-was created by enslaved people, by Creole home cooks, by Cajun
+rice.
+This cuisine was created by enslaved people, by Creole home

-families in bayou kitchens, and by Vietnamese fishing families on
+cooks, by Cajun families in bayou kitchens, and by Vietnamese

-the Gulf Coast.
-The people who CREATED the food culture — and
+fishing families on the Gulf Coast.
+The people who CREATED the

-cuisine to tourists while the Lower Ninth Ward lacks adequate
+Quarter serves premium cuisine to tourists while parts of the

-internationally was built by people the hierarchy starved;
+that defines Louisiana internationally was built by communities

 Commercial fishing families, including Vietnamese refugee